mainmatter/mainmatter.com/src/posts/2023-01-17-using-rust-crates-in-elixir.md

 ## Setup

-Setting up a project with Rustler's fairly easy.
-You can find a link to Rustler’s instructions here:
+Setting up a project with Rustler is fairly easy.
+You can find a link to instructions here:
 [https://github.com/rusterlium/rustler#getting-started](https://github.com/rusterlium/rustler#getting-started)

-I’ll assume you have both Elixir and Rust installed on your development environment.
+I’ll assume you have both Elixir and Rust installed in your development environment.

-1. Create a new Elixir project
-   1. `mix new rustler_pdf`
+1. Create a new Elixir project `mix new rustler_pdf`
-2. Add `:rustler` dependency
+2. Add `:rustler` dependency in `mix.exs`

-   1. Edit your `mix.exs` file and add rustler

    ```elixir
     # mix.exs
      defp deps do